 - Printable checklist (more info on that below)

-Gather all of your stuff (mine was purchased at Walmart) and show your kids where it will be housed from here on out.
+Gather all of your stuff and show your kids where it will be housed from here on out.
 Take the time to go through all of the products and what each of them will be used for.
 Show them how to do each task.
 You can use the printable checklist as a guideline – that makes it so easy.
 People tend to retain info better if they can see it all written down.

 On my checklist is:

-- Wipe down the counter – can use paper towels or washcloths to do this.
-The Clorox disinfecting wipes make this super easy too.
+- Wipe down the counter – can use paper towels or washcloths to do this

 - Wipe down the sink – washcloth with cleaning agent